Hindraf Rally Anniversary Prayers. Click HERE for details.

 However, the children and I were again left disappointed when the schools that I approached refused to admit them as they claimed there had been no circular on the matter.

-Babaji, who sought the assistance of Perak (note: Why not Pakatan?), said the five children had been abandoned by their parents.
+Babaji, who sought the assistance of Perak MIC (note: Why not Pakatan?), said the five children had been abandoned by their parents.

 “Because of that, I face difficulty in getting them birth certificates,” he said, adding that attempts to get in touch with the children’s next-of-kin had failed.
 As a result, the children have only attended kindergarten.

-State chairman Datuk G. Rajoo said a check with the Department on Monday confirmed that such a circular had not been issued.
+State MIC chairman Datuk G. Rajoo said a check with the Education Department on Monday confirmed that such a circular had not been issued.
 “I urge the Ministry to do so fast as the children’s future is at stake,” he added.

 Issue here: Outcome of decision made in February is not available.
 Delay of nearly 5 months.